Wherever you are, we've been there too.

 You’ve made progress, but are you truly in control?

-Maybe you’ve changed your diet and upped your water, but flares still sneak in, or you’re just tired of living with tight restrictions.
-This guide explains how to get lasting control and when it might be time to adjust your approach.
+Maybe you’ve changed your diet, drink more water, or feel mostly okay, yet flares still show up or the restrictions wear you down.
+This guide helps you understand what real control looks like and when it might be time to adjust your approach.

 You've made fantastic progress.
 For most people, however, diet and hydration can only lower uric acid by about 1 mg/dL.
 If your baseline is too high, this may not be enough.
 Medication might sound scary, so tell your doctor your concerns.